 The catalpa (or catawba, in true Southern dialect) is a tree my father planted at the edge of the levee when I was young.
 The catalpa is the only host to the catalpa sphinx moth.
 The caterpillars (or catawba worms as they're fondly called) make excellent fish bait.
 The tree grows tall with large spanning heart-shaped leaves that block out sun and heat creating a small oasis of cool in the unforgiving swelter of the Texas summer.
 I have fond memories of summers at that lake.
 I tasted beer for the first time sitting on the dock, I learned about death while watching in horror as my paternal grandmother chopped the heads off of bluegill with a machete, I learned more intimately about death when I nearly lost my leg to a 10' foot gator, who, to be fair, was only protecting her young.
 See?
 Memories.

 Austin, Texas is where my husband and I have chosen to raise our young family.
 We are three wayward dogs, a skinny barn cat, a firey little boy, a feral female baby child, a red-bearded gentleman, and myself.
-Catalpa is our newest addition to this family and our first venture in sharing our hand-picked collections with others.
+Catalpa is our 2nd to newest addition to this family and our first venture in sharing our hand-picked collections with others.
 I choose to fill it with items that speak to me in hopes that they speak to you too.
 I embrace these histories and hope to share my love for vintage and antique textiles with others that may appreciate them as well and add their own stories, memories, and futures to these pieces already rich with life.